Adding EasyDNS as a Secondary DNS Server

 Requirements

-You can get started with Secondary DNS from the DNS section of the domain management page.
+You can get started with secondary DNS by clicking the DNS tab on the left side of the domain management page.

 DNS management page